 **Rob:** Oh, that's a good question.
 It's a little bit different than starting out in design.
-I would say to someone that is starting at an early stage startup, that the biggest thing is showing conviction and confidence in your decisions.
+I would say to someone that is starting at an early stage startup, to show conviction and confidence in your decisions.
 I found this very difficult early on.
 I’d do the research.
-I knew more about the problem than everyone else, but when it came time to presenting my idea and engineering, or marketing, having a little bit of pushback, or questioning my thought process — which is totally fine — you kind of be to shrink down and be like, "Wait, maybe you are right."
+I knew more about the problem than anyone else, but when it came time to presenting my idea to engineering, or marketing, and encountering a little bit of pushback — which is totally fine — I would shrink down and be like, "Wait, maybe they're right, and I'm wrong."
 But really they're just opinions.
-So just having confidence yourself.
-Really thinking through and practicing how you present design.
+So just have confidence in yourself.
+Really think through, and practice how you present a design.

-My own personal pattern for an important meeting was to research what all the great people in product doing, but really, I shouldn’t do that.
-I should just simplify things.
-So I recommend simplifying ideas and problems down so that people can takeaway and understand what you're saying.
+My own personal pattern for an important meeting used to be to research what all my design heroes were doing, but really, I shouldn’t have done that.
+I should have been simplifying things.
+I'd also recommend simplifying your ideas and problems so that people can better understand what you're saying.

-I think people starting out at an early stage company should have confidence and conviction in their work.
-If you do the hard work, if you're the expert, if you over-communicate and simplify your message people will really grasp the core of what you're trying presenting.
+If you do the hard work, if you're the expert, if you over-communicate and simplify your messages people will really grasp the core of what you're presenting.

 **Stephen: That's definitely great advice.
 I think you hit the nail on the head that communicating, and continuing to communicate, and being the voice of design and product is why you are there in the first place.**

 Rob, thanks so much for taking the time.
 I really appreciate you sitting down and talking with me about this stuff.